cakirogluozan/salesforecasting/REPORT.md

 ![x](https://github.com/cakirogluozan/salesforecasting/blob/master/imgs/in_future.png?raw=true)

 ### Task 2: Comparison of Importance of Markdowns where there is no time information
 Two identical models are fitted with two training data whose difference is only markdown columns absence or presence.

+    model_with   : model which is fitted with markdown columns
+    model_without: model which is fitted without markdown columns

 As a result, while it is not a big difference in training error and training r-squared value, there is a huge gap between validation metrics.

 ![Error](imgs/error_matrix.png)
 ![Error](imgs/r_matrix.png)

 It can be concluded that markdowns have huge impact on performance.
+By predicting training data, MSE is obtained as 5e+06 and 5.9e+06 for model_with and model_without, respectively.
+Moreover, by predicting validation data, MSE is obtained as 9e+07 and 3.1e+08 for model_with and model_without respectively.

+R-squared metric is also used for performance evaluation.
+While r-squared values for model_with and model_without are the same (0.99) on training data, model_with has 0.83 r-squared score and model_without has 0.41 r-squared score on validation data.

+The results indicates that markdown columns contain important information about sales.